 Just because Verizon has Ultra Wideband coverage in a particular city, that doesn’t mean the entire city is covered.
 Rather, Verizon’s high-speed 5G coverage is usually concentrated in highly trafficked areas downtown.
 You also generally need to be within line of sight of a Verizon 5G small cell in order to get 5G coverage — so don't expect 5G to be everywhere you roam.
 Verizon's working on expanding coverage in the cities where it already has Ultra Wideband even as it works to add more cities to the mix.

-In addition to mmWave-based 5G towers in cities, Verizon has also put its high-speed 5G cells inside NFL stadiums as well as basketball and hockey arenas (not that anyone’s spending much time in any of those places during the coronavirus pandemic).
-The 5G coverage in those venues doesn’t extend all areas — just select sections — but Verizon is promising to have expanded 5G coverage in 28 of the NFL's 30 stadiums this year.
+In addition to mmWave-based 5G towers in cities, Verizon has also put its high-speed 5G cells inside NFL stadiums as well as basketball and hockey arenas, which people will finally get to experience as coronavirus restrictions loosen.
+The 5G coverage in those venues doesn’t always extend to all areas — just select sections in some cases — but Verizon is promising to have expanded 5G coverage in 28 of the NFL's 30 stadiums this year.
 It goes to illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.

 Verizon 5G speed